-When you have a stressful day at work, it’s normal to feel off.
+When you have a long workday it’s natural to feel stressed.
 Typically, work-related stress manifests as feeling rushed, overloaded, tired, and irritable.
 There may be physical manifestations too like sweating, increased heart rate, and having a dry mouth.

-But, at the end of the day, you know these symptoms will go away once you can go home from the office and have that much-desired workplace separation.
-But, how do you ensure your workplace stress doesn’t continue when you’re already working from home?
+You know these symptoms will go away once you can go home from the office and have that much-desired workplace separation, but how do you ensure your workplace stress doesn’t continue when you’re already working from home?

 When we’re working from home or in isolation, it’s easier to forget to take time for ourselves and give ourselves a break for the sake of our stress levels and overall mental health.
 With that being said, here are a few tips to reduce your stress level while working from home: